stuckmindset/WEC-IMSA-Pace-Analyser/README.md

   - Laps Used
   - Average Top Speed

-Disclaimer

-This tool provides insight into lap time trends and averages, but should not be taken as a definitive measure of overall car or driver performance.
-Endurance races include many variables not captured in the dataset, such as tire wear, fuel load, driver fatigue, strategy, and mechanical issues.
-Use this app as a guide, not as an exact performance predictor.
+Disclaimer: This app should not be used to accurately assess car or driver performance.
+There are numerous variables in a race that are not reflected in the dataset, such as damage, strategy, weather and so on.
+It's important to watch the races or read detailed reports to understand the full context behind the results.